 Consider the following examples of errors:

-- change in an estimated amount resulting from previous omission or misinterpretation of facts or circumstances
+- change in an estimated amount resulting from previous omission or misinterpretation of facts or circumstances,

-- change in an accounting policy where the previous accounting policy was not in line with IFRS requirements
+- change in an accounting policy where the previous accounting policy was not in line with IFRS requirements,

-- reclassification where the previous classification was not in line with IFRS requirements
+- reclassification where the previous classification was not in line with IFRS requirements.

 As we can see, some changes in estimates may be in fact errors.
 It is important to consider whether (and to what extent) the previous estimate was impacted by omission or misinterpretation of facts or circumstances that could reasonably be expected to have been obtained and taken into account when the previous estimate was made.
 If so, the change in estimated amount is a correction of error that requires retrospective restatement and related disclosure.

-Similarly, when changing an accounting policy or making reclassification, it is important to consider whether previous policy was in line with IFRS.
+Similarly, when changing an accounting policy or making a reclassification, it is important to consider whether previous policy was in line with IFRS.
 If not – this is in fact a correction of error.